aminrj/aminrj.github.io/_posts/2026-01-26-LLM-engineering-building-a-procurements-analyst-ai.md

 Even “creative generation” should land in a contract if you plan to automate anything downstream.

-Step 5: Orchestration (where this becomes a “product workflow”)
+## Step 5: orchestration

 The orchestrator ties everything into a coherent pipeline.

 It does four jobs:

-sequential execution
+- sequential execution
-branching logic
+- branching logic
-status tracking
+- status tracking
-timing
+- timing
 A key part is the early exit:

 if (